InsanusMokrassar/docs/docs/krontab/introduction/faq.md

 #### How oftern new versions are releasing?

 Not very often.
-It depend on libraries (coroutines, korlibs/klock) updates and on some new awesome, but lightweight, features coming.
+It depends on libraries (coroutines, korlibs/klock) updates and on some new awesome, but lightweight, features coming.

 #### Where this library could be useful?